davidbowland/form-submit/README.md

 #### CSS for messages

-* `data-form-submit-error-for` and `data-form-submit-counter-for` properties are added automatically and can be used to style.
+* Classes `form-submit-error` and `form-submit-counter` are added automatically to created elements and can be used to style.
+Additionally, the `data-form-submit-error-for` and `data-form-submit-counter-for` properties are added to all elements and hold the ID of the element they reference, which can be used for fine-grained styling.
 If a field is missing an ID the field's name is used as the property's value.

 ## Extensible through JavaScript